 - requirement that sub-distributor gather information from customers for the head distributor;

 - restrictions on sub-distributor selling products without consulting the head distributor.

 Many of these helpful indicators can be apparent in other types of agreements such as distributor agreements or trademark agreements and, as such, it is important to obtain appropriate legal advice to determine whether or not your specific agreement is subject to the Franchising Code of Conduct.

-McNamara and Associates has over 70 years of legal experience in the greater Ipswich area and should you wish to discuss your franchise situation please contact us on 13 58 28.
+McNamara Law has over 70 years of legal experience in the greater Ipswich area and should you wish to discuss your franchise situation please contact us on 13 58 28.